anders94/api-docs/source/includes/_http-private.md

 * _Key_ - Your API key.
 * _Sign_ - The query's POST data signed by your key's "secret" according to the HMAC-SHA512 method.

 Additionally, all queries must include a "nonce" POST parameter.
 The nonce parameter is an integer which must always be greater than the previous nonce used and does not need to increase by one.
-Using the epoch in milliseconds is an easy choice here but be careful about time syncronization if using the same API key across multiple servers.
+Using the epoch in milliseconds is an easy choice here but be careful about time synchronization if using the same API key across multiple servers.

 All responses from the trading API are in JSON format.
 In the event of an error, the response will always be of the following format: